 AMPHIBIOUS documentation

-AMPHIBIOUS is a direct numerical simulation (DNS) solver for the incompressible Navier--Stokes equations, based on the immersed boundary (IB) method.
-The core IB algorithm is described in the paper by Luchini et al. (2025), published in the Journal of Computational Physics 539, 114245, 2025.
+AMPHIBIOUS is a direct numerical simulation (DNS) and large-eddy simulation (LES) solver for the incompressible Navier--Stokes equations, with optional passive scalar (temperature).
+The solver is based on the immersed boundary (IB) method.
+The core IB algorithm uses finite differences and is fully second-order accurate; it is described in the paper by Luchini et al. (2025), published in the Journal of Computational Physics 539, 114245, 2025.

 The name AMPHIBIOUS emphasizes the ability to adapt to different environments.
 The source can be compiled for CPU or GPU; the program works on computational domains that have either a simple shape described analytically, or a complex shape described via STL files.
 The distribution includes two tutorial examples: the flow in a plane channel (analytical geometry), and the flow in the human nose (STL geometry).

-The program is split in three parts: preproc, solver and postproc, and is controlled via a single input file settings.in.
+The program is split into three main parts: preproc, solver and postproc, and is controlled via a single input file settings.in.
+A few utilities are also provided.

 The first program, preproc, runs in parallel on CPUs and carries out preliminary work: